 With over 25 pie recipes and tons of tips on how to make homemade pie crust, weave a lattice crust, and more.
-This is the ultimate guide for making pies and my Mixed Berry Galettes recipe.
+This is the ultimate guide for making pies and my homemade pie crust.

 I remember making homemade pies since I was a little girl.
-A made from scratch pie is one of my favorite desserts and a traditional American treat.
+A made from scratch pie is one of my favorite desserts and a traditional American dessert.

 Homemade pie crust isn’t hard to make.
 And once you get the hang of it, you’ll never buy a store-bought pie crust again.
 Because a homemade pie crust is so much better than a frozen pie crust that you buy at the store.

 There’s something relaxing about making pie crust.
 I worked on my pie crust with lard for years.
 It’s my go-to pie crust recipe for most of our homemade pie recipes.